hkmandali/System-Design/README.md

 Some of the initial steps which can be thought/clarified during the inital phase of the design

-a) why do we need that system
+* why do we need that system
-b) requirements and goals of the system c)capacity estimation and constraints d)some design considerations ( to restrict ourselves into specific module/s ) e)Api exposing f)high level design g)low level design h)data partitioning and replication i)caching
+* requirements and goals of the system
+* capacity estimation and constraints
+* some design considerations ( to restrict ourselves into specific module/s )
+* Api exposing
+* high level design
+* low level design
+*data partitioning and replication
+*caching

 with these concepts in mind , we can think about an initial design on how to proceed with sql/no sql approach and rest/soap based approach required for modules independently